-Aussie traits such as giving it a go even when the odds seem impossible, and looking after your mates no matter what, are why the word Kokoda resonates so much down under!
+Aussie traits such as giving it a go even when the odds seem impossible.
+Looking after your mates no matter what.
+Are why the word Kokoda resonates so much down under!

 The Japanese side of the story also goes a long way to explain why they did things that seem incomprehensible to most people.